ligolang/ligo/gitlab-pages/docs/reference/set.md

 val literal : &#39;elt.&#39;elt list -&gt; &#39;elt t
 </SyntaxTitle>
 <SyntaxTitle syntax="jsligo">
-let literal: &lt;elt&gt;(&#95;: list&lt;elt&gt;) =&gt; t&lt;elt&gt;
+literal: &lt;elt&gt;(&#95;: list&lt;elt&gt;) =&gt; t&lt;elt&gt;
 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Set.literal [e1; ...; en]` is a set containing exactly the
-    elements in the list.
+The call `Set.literal [e1; ...; en]` is a set containing exactly the elements in the list.
 Note: The list must be literal, not an expression (compile-time list of values).

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Set.literal(list([e1, ..., en]))` is a set containing
-    exactly the elements in the list.
+The call `Set.literal(list([e1, ..., en]))` is a set containing exactly the elements in the list.
 Note: The list must be literal, not an expression (compile-time list of values).

 </Syntax>